nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-5.md

 6. Do not water any crops until the guide instructs.
 7. Craft a Chest and keep it in your inventory.
 8. Use the spreadsheet to track how many [Iron Ore](https://stardewvalleywiki.com/Iron_Ore) and [Gold Ore](https://stardewvalleywiki.com/Gold_Ore) you have (they are sometimes acquired from fishing chests).
 The count will be used in purchasing calculations later.
 9. Deposit your entire inventory into The Farm Chest.
-Retrieve the following:
+Withdraw the following:
    - Pickaxe
    - All Copper Ore
    - All Iron Ore